botpress/botpress/integrations/asana/hub.md

 ## Functionality

 Once the integration is operational, you can initiate interactions with Asana directly from your Botpress chatbot.
 The integration introduces actions such as `createTask`, `updateTask`, `findUser`, and `addCommentToTask`, streamlining the management of tasks and users.

-## Constraints

-- The Asana API rate limits are applicable.

-- Certain advanced Asana features tied to paid plans may not be accessible.